seanmcdougall/PartCommander/README.md

 # Part Commander
 Plugin for Kerbal Space Program (KSP).
-Consolidates right-click action menus from all parts on the current vessel into a single interface.
+Access the right-click action menus from all parts on the current vessel in a single consolidated interface.

 Copyright 2015, Sean McDougall

 GitHub: https://github.com/seanmcdougall/PartCommander

+1.0.0.0 - 2015/07/02
+- more bug fixes
+- first official release

 0.9.3.0 - 2015/06/28
 - bug fixes